Hetsh/docker-umurmur/README.md

 # umurmur
-Super small and easy to setup mumble server.
+Super small and easy to setup micro mumble server.

 ## Running the server
 ```bash